 High levels of indoor humidity can also lead to mold growth inside the home.
 Mold is another potential trigger for people with COPD and asthma.
 Exposure to mold may irritate the throat and lungs, and it’s been linked to worsening asthma symptoms.
 These symptoms include:

 - sore throat

-- rhinitis (runny nose due to inflammation of the mucus membrane inside the nose)
+- rhinitis, or a runny nose due to inflammation of the nasal mucous membrane

 People with COPD are especially sensitive to mold exposure when they have a weakened immune system.

 To be certain that your home doesn’t have a mold problem, you should monitor any place in the house where moisture can build up.
-Here is a list of common areas where mold can thrive:
+Here’s a list of common areas where mold can thrive:

-- roof or basement with flooding or rainwater leaks
+- a roof or basement with flooding or rainwater leaks

 - poorly connected pipes or leaky pipes under sinks